 Size is everything

 In the introduction, the QuietComfort earbuds come with some disadvantages.
-These earbuds, like the AirPods Pro and popular Android-oriented buds such as Samsung’s Galaxy Buds Plus and Galaxy Buds Live, are much lighter and smaller in size and have minimal charging cases.
+These earbuds, like the AirPods Pro and popular Android-oriented buds such as Samsung’s Galaxy Buds Plus and Galaxy Buds Live, are much lighter, smaller, and have minimal charging cases.
 You’ll love it.
 In that way, these buds are more similar to the Sony WF-1000XM3, and the possible reason for this is that to have high-quality sound and noise cancellation, it is best to purchase a bigger earbud.
-A technical problem is the combination of high-end electronics, a powerful driver, and a battery enough to run the earbud for at least five hours.
+A technical problem is the combination of high-end electronics, a powerful driver, and enough battery to run the earbud for at least five hours.

 I found the QuietComfort Earbuds to be comfortable to wear.
 They feature Bose’s latest StayHear Max tips that have integrated wings.
-With the biggest tip, I was able to get a good seal and a comfortable fit.
+With the biggest tip, I got a good seal and a comfortable fit.
 Although they’re smaller than Bose’s older SoundSport Free, the QuietComfort Buds can appear to be a bit oversized and stick out of your ears quite a good amount.
-If you put the case in the pocket on the front of a slack pair of jeans, there’s an apparent bulge appearance.
+If you put the case in the pocket on the front of a slack pair of jeans, there’s an apparent bulge.

 The case is smaller than one used for Beats Powerbeats Pro, so it’s not a huge device.
 It also supports wireless charging (as with USB-C charge) and offers two more charges.
 Also, the quick charge feature gives you up to two hours of battery life by charging it in 15 minutes.